larcc-group/PyBibTextTools/README.md

 ## Libraries
 You need install this (and others)
-* pip install pybtex
-* pip install pandas
-* pip install argparse
-* pip install unidecode
+* pip install -r requirements.txt

 ## SpringerCsv2Bib